-Air Compressors and cold weather
+Air Compressors hate cold weather

 Air Compressors are designed to operate in ‘normal’ European ambient temperatures between about 5’C and 35’C. Outside these temperatures they start to have problems with either overheating or freezing.
 It should be remembered that the ambient temperature should be the temperature around the compressor itself, which is not necessarily the outside air temperature.
 The compressor ambient temperature will vary from the outside air temperature depending on whether it is in a heated compressor room, in an unheated, ventilated compressor room or outside under a rain cover.